cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ```

 ## 5. Debugging
+### 5.1 Building Docker Image
+In the same directory as this README, run `docker compose build`.
+This will build the OSMAgent local Docker Image.

+### 5.2 Starting with the stack-manager
 To debug the agent, replace [`osmagent-debug.json`](stack-manager-input-config/osmagent-debug.json) instead of [`osmagent.json`](stack-manager-input-config/osmagent.json) in the [stack-manager config directory].

 Spin up with `./stack.sh start <STACK NAME>` in the [stack-manager]'s main folder.